 Advanced analytic techniques

 Incorporating advanced analytics has emerged as a crucial component in the strategic methodologies implemented by NHL franchises.
-By analyzing data on individual player performance, teams can enhance their decision-making process concerning player participation and scheduling.
+By analysing data on individual player performance, teams can enhance their decision-making process concerning player participation and scheduling.

 The sophisticated statistical analysis assesses the team’s performance, enabling coaches to make informed decisions regarding strategy and player selection.
-Recently, the NHL has placed greater emphasis on advanced analytics, which teams are utilizing to attain a competitive advantage.
+Recently, the NHL has placed greater emphasis on advanced analytics, which teams are utilising to attain a competitive advantage.

 3D-printed hockey sticks

 The employment of 3D-printed hockey sticks is increasingly widespread among players in the National Hockey League.
 Sticks produced using 3D printing technology demonstrate improved characteristics compared to traditional sticks, including increased lightness, strength, and flexibility.

 Moreover, these games can be tailored to accommodate the specific inclinations and requirements of every participant.
 Using 3D printing technology in the manufacturing process of a stick can enhance its durability, thereby enabling players to prolong its usage.

 The NHL is investigating the prospective adoption of “smart pucks.”
 These pucks are equipped with sensors that can monitor the speed and trajectory of the puck as it moves through the air.